Discipline & Code of Conduct Policy

 The Superintendent and/or designee shall develop procedures and guidelines as necessary for implementation of this policy and law.

 Reporting Inappropriate Behaviors

-The District adheres to the requirements found in O.C.G.A. § 20-2-751.7 and the Professional Standards Commission’s state mandated process for students to follow reporting instances of alleged inappropriate sexual behavior by a school employee.
-Any student (or parent or friend of a student) who has been the victim of an act of abuse, sexual abuse, sexual misconduct, or other inappropriate behavior by a teacher, administrator or other school district employee is urged to make an oral report of the act to any teacher, counselor or administrator at his/her school.
+(a) Any student (or parent or friend of a student) who has been the victim of an act of sexual abuse or sexual misconduct by a teacher, administrator or other school system employee is urged to make an oral report of the act to any teacher, counselor or administrator at his/her school.

 Pursuant to O.C.G.A. § 19-7-5, if a student has allegedly been abused a report of such allegation will be made immediately.